About Me

 Single-pulse analyses can be useful in other realms of pulsar science.
 Some pulsars, like the Crab Pulsar,

 often emit giant pulses, much more energetic than normal ones.
-While the Crab isn't a RRAT, analyzing giant
+I'm currently co-leading an outreach project

-college students from the Pulsar Science Collaboratory
+mentoring high school and college students from the Pulsar Science Collaboratory

 studying giant pulses from the Crab using the 20-meter telescope at the Green Bank Observatory.
 We monitor the

-data set.
+on the resulting data set.

 FRBs

-time as RRATs, FRBs are short, extragalactic bursts with durations on the order of ~1 ms. Some FRBs are known to repeat, while
+Related to pulsars are fast radio bursts (FRBs), short, extragalactic bursts with durations on the order of ~1 ms. Some FRBs

-others are one-time-only events.
-While these objects are relatively new, an explosion of discoveries has occurred over the last
+are known to repeat, while others are one-time-only events.
+While these objects comprise a relativel new field, an explosion of

-half decade, thanks in part to the CHIME/FRB project, which has quite literally discovered
+discoveries has occurred over the last half decade, thanks in part to the CHIME/FRB project,

-over 1000 of these enigmatic bursts.
+which has discovered over 1000 of these enigmatic bursts.

 The mechanism or mechanisms behind FRBs have not been definitively identified, although different subclasses of FRBs indicate that